The Soul Dam

 Too late.

-ZiggyBoot collapsed himself into a single furious point.
+Zigaboot collapsed himself into a single furious point as small as a quark.

 For one heartbeat, he became a star in the wrong place.